Home

 The best chance is to use the family connection back in Poland.
 Trace your American data to an ancestor with known date of birth and place of birth.
 If you have that, the family can write to the appropriate state archives in Poland asking for birth certificates for these people or even for genealogical search on them.
 Depending on how far in the past it is, the documents can be in the state archives at a provincial capital (appropriate voivodship) or at the central archive in Warsaw.
 The state archives have official state records or copies of those, as well as records or copies of records from religious institutions like parishes etc. Also the state archives in Warsaw have many records from towns and villages that were Polish before WWII and now are in Western Ukraine or Byelorussia.

-The archives nowadays actually make money on this type of genealogical queries, so other than writing appropriate specs for searching, paying up upfront and waiting, the first steps in this research should be fairly straightforward.
+The archives nowadays actually make money on this type of genealogical queries, so other than writing appropriate specs for searching, paying upfront some modest amount and waiting, the first steps in this research should be fairly straightforward.

 I would like to visit Poland, how can I buy tickets and make reservations?